Stack Overflow

-Stack Overflow is a question and answer website for programmers.
-It is the flagship site of the Stack Exchange Network.
-It was created in 2008 by Jeff Atwood and Joel Spolsky.
-It features questions and answers on certain computer programming topics.
-It was created to be a more open alternative to earlier question and answer websites such as Experts-Exchange.
-Stack Overflow was sold to Prosus, a Netherlands-based consumer internet conglomerate, on 2 June 2021 for $1.8 billion.
+Stack Overflow is a question-and-answer website for computer programmers.
+Created in 2008 by Jeff Atwood and Joel Spolsky, it is the flagship site of the Stack Exchange Network.
+Stack Overflow features questions and answers on certain computer programming topics, and was created to be a more open alternative to earlier question-and-answer websites such as Experts-Exchange.
+The website was sold to Prosus, a Netherlands-based consumer-internet conglomerate, on 2 June 2021 for $1.8 billion.

-The website serves as a platform for users to ask and answer questions, and, through membership and active participation, to vote questions and answers up or down similar to Reddit and edit questions and answers in a fashion similar to a wiki.
-Users of Stack Overflow can earn reputation points and "badges"; for example, a person is awarded 10 reputation points for receiving an "up" vote on a question or an answer to a question, and can receive badges for their valued contributions, which represents a gamification of the traditional Q&A website.
+Stack Overflow serves as a platform for users to ask and answer questions, and, through membership and active participation, to vote questions and answers up or down similar to Reddit and edit questions and answers in a fashion similar to a wiki.
+Users of the website can earn reputation points and "badges"; for example, a person is awarded 10 reputation points for receiving an "up" vote on a question or an answer to a question, and can receive badges for their valued contributions, which represents a gamification of the traditional Q&A website.
 Users unlock new privileges with an increase in reputation like the ability to vote, comment, and even edit other people's posts.